Catechesis Service Requirements

 You may start your service beginning May 1st for the next year.
 Each time you finish a service activity, you complete a Service Form.
 The Service Form is a reflection on the service you performed and should be completed, by you, the student.

-We look at the three years of 6th, 7th and 8th grade as a whole – as service is required in each of these years for Confirmation.
+We look at the three years of service for 6th, 7th and 8th grade as a whole – as service is required in each of these years for Confirmation.

 For EVERY STUDENT IN 6th, 7th & 8th grade, EACH year you must complete 8 activities, 2 each from four different categories (see the Service Hour Form).
 Each time you complete an activity, you fill out our Service Form, indicating what type of service you completed and when.
 Then reflect on why it would be considered service.
 All Service Activities require a Service Form (this includes altar serving, the Centennial Garden, etc)

-8th Grade must complete their service by their first class in December
+8th Grade must complete their service by December 1

-6th & 7th grade must complete their service by their first class in March
+6th & 7th grade must complete their service by March 1

 We’d love to see photos of the students performing their Service Projects – please email us the photos to spccatechesis@yahoo.com